 Denver rolled over Tennessee in the second half to win 51-28.
 Prater made three field goals and six extra points that December afternoon.
 None were obviously more impressive than his 64-yarder before halftime.

-As of October 2020, it remains the longest in NFL history until Justin Tucker dethroned Prater.
-There have been longer field goals in high school, NCAA college football and NFL preseason, but none longer during the National Football League regular season or playoffs
+It remained the longest in NFL history until Justin Tucker dethroned Prater.
+There have been longer field goals in high school, NCAA college football and NFL preseason, but none longer during the National Football League regular season or playoffs than these two.

 Maher also added two more 62-yard field goals against the Eagles and New York Jets.
 In 2020, Jason Myers set a Seattle Seahawks record by drilling a 61-yarder.

 Here is the full list of the longest NFL field goals of all time with assistance from the Pro Football Hall of Fame:

 64 Yards: Matt Prater (Denver Broncos, 2013)